Bluetooth 5.3: Everything you need to know about the latest update

 Here are some tips for using Bluetooth 5.3 safely:

-• Keep Bluetooth devices away from sources of interference, such as microwaves, televisions or Wi-Fi routers.
+• Keep Bluetooth devices away from sources of interference, such as microwaves, televisions, or Wi-Fi routers.

 What is the difference between Bluetooth Low Energy and Bluetooth Classic?